-Editor's note: This clause provides some guidelines for the use cases of FS_AIML_CN.
-It needs to be captured that use cases are only required related to key issues where a study of use cases is explicitly mentioned in the key issue description, in particular key issues related to WT2 and WT3.1.
+Use cases as captured in the following sub-clauses are related to Key Issue #2, Key Issue #3 and Key Issue #4.
+Table 5.2.0-1 shows the mapping of Key Issues to Use Cases.

+NOTE 1: Capturing use cases for Key Issue #4 is optional.

+NOTE 2: For KI#1, use cases are based on Positioning accuracy enhancements, case 2b and case 3b (as defined in TR 38.843 [6]).
+No additional use cases for KI #1 will be defined in this TR.

-5.1.1 Use Case #1: NWDAF-assisted QoS recommendation
+5.1.1 Use Case #1: NWDAF-assisted QoS enhancement

-Currently, the QoS parameters are determined by the PCF based on its knowledge, e.g. AF requirements, analytics provided by the NWDAF, etc. After applying the determined QoS parameters to the service, the PCF may determine whether the current QoS can fully satisfy the service requirements or not based on the Service Experience analytics provided by the NWDAF.
+Currently, the QoS parameters are determined by the PCF based on its knowledge, e.g. AF requirements, analytics provided by the NWDAF, etc. After applying the determined QoS parameters to the service, the PCF may determine whether or not the current QoS can fully satisfy the service requirements based on the Service Experience analytics provided by the NWDAF.
 If the current QoS cannot satisfy the service requirements, the PCF may update the QoS parameters and informs the new parameters to SMF.
 Then the PCF may require new Service Experience analytics to check whether the updated QoS parameters can satisfy the service requirements.
 Based on this current framework, it may require several iterations to work out the ideal QoS parameters.

-Considering that the NWDAF can gather quite a lot of data from 5GC NFs, AF and OAM, and can have wide variety of knowledge, it can be studied how the NWDAF can be enhanced to assist the PCF in determining QoS parameters that can achieve the expected service experience requirements.
+Using its knowledge based on data collection, NWDAF can assist the PCF in determining QoS parameters that can achieve the expected service experience requirements.

 5.1.2 Use Case #2: Enhancements to QoS Determination with NWDAF Assistance